SoftwareDefinedBuildings/smap/python/doc/actuation.rst

 Actuator Classes
 ----------------

-We have defined several different actuator classes that cover commong types of actuation as part of
+We have defined several different actuator classes that cover common types of actuation as part of

 ================================= ====================== ===========================